IdoFindMonday/AI-feature-requests-slack-bot/README.md

 - Retrieve messages from a specified time window in a Slack channel.
 - Enable to change the starting date of the pulling to apply changing time-windows.
 - Process messages and generate text files for analysis.

+### Note
+- This is not a production ready code
+- The current code supports only the Completion API (DEVINCI-003)

 ## Getting Started